isle-dev/vRA/README.md

 ```

 ### IMPORTANT NOTE
-We are currently running a meta-analysis study to understand the capability and limitation of this tool in deductive coding.
+We are currently running a meta-analysis study to understand the capability and limitations of this tool in deductive coding.
 If you are interested in contribute to this study, please contact Ziang Xiao at ziang dot xiao at jhu dot edu.

 ```
 This LLM-based method is sensitive to codebook design and coding context.
 Please read our paper before using this tool.